 field is num

-This extended column type information can be used to find out more specific details about the column type.
+This extended column type information can be used to find out more specific details about the column type:

-, but the extended type will indicate 'point'.
+, but the extended type indicates 'point'.

-, but the extended type will indicate 'json'.
+, but the extended type indicates 'json'.

 This page is licensed: CC BY-SA / Gnu FDL

-string column data
+string column data.

 The byte representation of the string according to client character collation.